Maternity and child health care center

 Parental Guidance and Support Services

-Advice and guidance are readily available through various services within Child and Family Services, including child health care centers, Educational Psychology Services, and family support or child welfare.
+Advice and guidance are readily available through various services within Child and Family Services, including child health centers, Educational Psychology Services, and family support or child welfare.

 • In cases where additional family or parental guidance is needed, referrals can be made by the kindergarten or the public health nurse to the Family Support Department.
 Parents can also reach out to the Family Support Department directly.
 Based on parental needs, the department offers individual and group-based follow-up, along with various parental guidance programs.